jina-ai/jina/docs/how-to/gpu-executor.md

 (gpu-executor)=
 # Build a GPU Executor

-This document will show you how to use an {class}`~jina.Executor` on a GPU, both locally and in a Docker container.
-You will also learn how to use GPU with pre-built Hub executors.
+This document shows you how to use an {class}`~jina.Executor` on a GPU, both locally and in a Docker container.
+You will also learn how to use a GPU with pre-built Hub executors.

 Using a GPU significantly speeds up encoding for most deep learning models, reducing response latency by anything from 5 to 100 times, depending on the model and inputs used.